YinHK-gameDev/unity-learn/environment/Terrain/README.md

 If the Tree **Prefab** that you are importing supports **Bend Factor**, the **Add Tree** window displays a **Bend Factor** property for adjusting wind responsiveness.
 Trees created with the **SpeedTree Modeler** don’t have a **Bend Factor**; only those created with **Tree Editor** do.

+When you have configured your Settings, you can paint Trees onto the Terrain in the same way you paint textures or heightmaps.

+> To remove Trees from an area, hold the **Shift** key while you paint.
+To remove just the currently selected Tree type, hold down the **Control** key while you paint.

 ### ref